sucv/ABAW3/ReadMe.md

 python main.py -folds_to_run 0 1 2 -emotion "valence" -stamp "cv"
 ```

-Therefore we strongly recommend to train only 1 fold at a time.
+Therefore we strongly recommend to specify `-folds_to_run` to only one fold.

 Sometimes, the training may be stopped unexpectedly.
 To continue with the latest epoch, add `-resume 1` to the last command you were running like:

 ```
 python main.py -folds_to_run 0 -emotion "valence" -stamp "cv" -resume 1